Free KCSA Mock Exam Sample Questions

 Incorrect. kube-proxy does not encrypt pod-to-pod communication; that requires a service mesh or NetworkPolicies.

-2. B It maintains network rules for routing traffic to Service endpoints
+2. B It maintains rules to route Service traffic

 Correct. kube-proxy creates and maintains network rules (via iptables, IPVS, or other mechanisms) to route traffic to Services, making it critical for proper network isolation and traffic control.